 - Eliminate all corporate subsidies and other inefficient government interventions (bailouts of failing companies, regional development grants, conditional loans and loan guarantees with an implicit subsidy, tax credits, etc.) that unfairly support some companies or business sectors.
-This will generate savings of between $5 billion and $10 billion a year.
+This will generate savings of tens of billions of dollars every year.

-*According to the Parliamentary Budget Officer’s Ready Reckoner website.
+*According to the Parliamentary Budget Officer’s Ready Reckoner website, July 2023.

 Do you support this cause?